If you are interested in an exciting, "high-tech" career with outstanding income and growth potential, look no further.

-Median annual wages of electrical and electronic engineering technicians were $57,850 in May 2012. (source)
+The median annual wage for electrical and electronics engineering technicians was $58,540 in May 2013. (source)

 "What's unique about my education from Penn College is that it's one of a few that offers this growing program.
 The equipment is always changing to suit an ever-changing world of technology.
 Several companies I have talked with say that Penn College offers a major that suits their needs.
 Furthermore, we are taught more than what they expect, keeping in mind that several education moments have to be acquired in the field and on the jobsite first hand."